How to Install or Upgrade Planning Analytics for Excel (PAX/PAfE) Add-in v2.0.65+

 Removing the prior version is absolutely mandatory, especially if you are upgrading from a version up until 2.0.64.

-Now with the file in the correct location on your PC, open the correct .xll file.
+Now with the file in the correct location on your PC, go to your Start menu and open Planning Analytics for Excel.

 When you first open PAfE directly from the .xll, Windows will ask you about a potential security threat from the .xll file.
 You can either select to enable for this session only, or to enable all code from the publisher.
 Obviously if you don’t want to have to answer this popup every time you open PAX, then you need to choose the first option, to “Enable all code published by this publisher”.